zzbi007zz/gmail-checker/README.md

 ## Features

-- Check if Gmail addresses are registered using SMTP or HTTP methods
+- Check if Gmail addresses are registered using Google's signup API
 - Use and rotate free proxies to prevent IP blocking
+- Rate limiting to prevent Google from blocking requests
 - Parallel processing for checking multiple emails
-- Command-line interface for easy usage
+- Command-line interface with colorized output
 - Comprehensive logging
 - Proxy health monitoring